Using IATI: A guide for NGOs

 If you are the lead organisation in a consortium and responsible for disbursing funds to other members, for example for a Girls Education Challenge Fund grant, then you will need to be listed as the accountable organisation.

 Q: How do I change my IATI organisation identifier in the IATI registry?

 Log in to the IATI registry as a user.
 From there go to 'my publishers' tab.
 Chose your organisations name (in blue).
 Click on the admin button (it looks like a spanner symbol).
 This will take you to the about page and from there you can change your organisation identifier.
 Remember to save it!

 Q: Do we have to add DFID as a funding organisation?

 For projects receiving DFID funding, yes you will need to add DFID both as a participating organisation (funder) and on incoming funds transactions as the provider organisation.
-DFID's organisation identifier is GB-1 and you will also need to add in the provider activity identifier to incoming funds transactions (see above).
+DFID's organisation identifier is GB-GOV-1 and you will also need to add in the provider activity identifier to incoming funds transactions (see above).

 Q: Do we report income from DFID?
 If so, how do we know what identifier DFID will have used for our project so that the reporting can be linked?

 Yes, you do report incoming funds from DFID.
 When you record an 'incoming funds' transaction, you will need to use a DFID provider activity ID.
 You should receive the information you need with your grant agreement or contract.
-There is also a partial list of provider activity codes which you can download.

 Q: When we enter the budget for the activity should it be the full budget of the project (including match funding) or just the DFID funded portion?